-Altitude sickness - this is caused by thin air (due to lack of oxygen) and can affect anyone arriving at high altitude (above 3000mtrs).
+Altitude sickness - This is caused by thin air (due to lack of oxygen) and can affect anyone arriving at high altitude (above 3000mtrs).
 The symptoms are headaches, dizziness, shortage of breath and possibly nausea.
-Arriving at a high altitude destination a few days early will help you acclimatise and avoid this.
-Make sure you do not over exert yourself, rest for a few hours, avoid drinking alcohol, smoking, large meals and drink plenty of water.
+To avoid this or alleviate the symptoms make a point to acclimatize by arriving into a high altitude destination a few days early and make sure you do not over exert yourself, rest for a few hours, avoid drinking alcohol, smoking, large meals and drink plenty of water.

-As we are travelling mostly by land (as opposed to flying into a high altitude location) we should acclimatise gradually and so avoid 'soroche', mountain sickness.
+As we are travelling mostly by land (as opposed to flying into a high altitude location) we should acclimatise gradually, and so avoid 'soroche', mountain sickness.

-Dengue - unlike the malaria mosquito, which bites at night, the dengue carrying mosquito bites during the day.
-Some areas we travel to do have occasional outbreaks and it is therefore advised that you take care not to be bitten during the day as well as at night.
+Dengue - Unlike the malaria mosquito, which bites at night, the dengue carrying mosquito bites during the day.
+Some areas we travel to do have occasional outbreaks & it is therefore advised that you take care not to be bitten during the day as well as at night.
 There is no vaccine available.

-Health - to join our trips you should be in good general health.
-Your travel insurance company must be told if you have any pre-existing medical condition or allergy or if you are on any regular medication, otherwise you may not be covered under your policies for these.
+Health - To join our trips you should be in good general health.
+Your medical insurance company must be told if you have any pre-existing medical condition / allergy or if you are on any regular medication, otherwise you may not be covered under your policies for these.
 Our crew will need to know of any medication or conditions you may have.
+For general health advice log onto www.nathnac.org/travel/